Uterus

 Radiology description

-• They can be diagnosed with US, CT and MRI
+• They can be diagnosed with ultrasound, computed tomography (CT) and magnetic resonance imaging (MRI)

-• No specific image findings: at transvaginal pelvic ultrasound they may be seen in an normal or enlarged uterus and may appear as myometrial masses, with myomatous features or as masses protruding in the endometrial cavity suggesting a polypoid lesion
+• At transvaginal pelvic ultrasound, they may be seen in a normal or enlarged uterus and may appear as myometrial masses, with myomatous features or as masses protruding in the endometrial cavity, suggesting a polypoid lesion

 Prognostic factors